temperature and humidity sensor diagram

 Capacitive operational principle

-The electrothermal sensor measures temperature and humidity.
+The electrothermal sensor checks temperature and humidity.
 It does this by using the heating and cooling cycles of an electric heater.
 We find the temperature and humidity values by checking changes in resistance.
 These sensors usually have a heating element, a temperature sensor, and a humidity sensor.

 What is the working principle of a humidity transducer?